-Carroll Smith is a veteran agricultural journalist with more than 17 years of experience.
+Carroll Smith is a veteran agricultural journalist with more than 30 years of experience.
 She is editor of Cotton Farming, as well as Special Projects manager for all publications owned by One Grower Publishing.
-She worked on the magazines in the late 1980s and early 1990s, and rejoined the staff in 2005 when One Grower Publishing purchased the magazines.
+She worked on the magazines in the late 1980s and early 1990s, and rejoined the staff in 2005 when One Grower Publishing purchased the titles.

 A native of Ferriday, Louisiana, Smith grew up on a family farm where her father grew cotton, soybeans, wheat and sorghum.
 She has lived and worked in the Mid-South throughout her magazine writing career and has covered and written about all crops grown in this production region.

 She has earned numerous awards for her writing – including two second-place awards from the American Agricultural Editors Association.
 Smith holds a B.S. degree in English and Mathematics from the University of Southwestern Louisiana and an M.A. degree in English from Delta State University.

 Amanda Huber – SE Editor